 PRAYER – Ah, Lord Jesus Christ, how sadly Thy Christian Church is rent asunder by false doctrine!
 Lord Jesus, I thank Thee that, nevertheless, Thou dost sustain Thy Christians, Thy true disciples, who believe in Thee and are saved, even in the midst of error.
 I furthermore thank Thee that Thou hast granted me grace to know the truth.
-Give me, I implore Thee, Thy Holy Spirit, working through Thy Word, that, despite all contempt and calumny, I may hold fast to Thy Word and guard against every compromise with false doctrine.
+Give me, I implore Thee, Thy Holy Spirit, working through Thy Word, that, despite all contempt and evil speaking, I may hold fast to Thy Word and guard against every compromise with false doctrine.
 Amen.

 Defend Thy truth, O God, and stay

 And from the error of its way Keep

 Hymn 260, 6.